VictoR-11011994/my-post-be/README.md

  - Axios

 ## database
-MySQL (Compatible also with phpMyAdmin)
+MySQL (compatible also with phpMyAdmin)

 ## other